 Elevation Gain: 782-ft.

-From the train station in Riffelberg (8,471-ft/2,582-meters), walk a short distance south/southwest on the broad path between the railroad tracks and the Hotel Riffelberg to a “Y” intersection.
-Here two trails lead to Rotenboden where we pick up the trail to the Monte Rosa viewpoint.
-Take the trail branching right (southwest) in the direction of Gagenhaupt (20min), Riffelsee (1h 10min) and Rottenboden (1h 20min).
+From the train station in Riffelberg (8,471-ft.), walk a short distance along the west side of the railroad tracks to a “Y” intersection.
+Here two trails lead to Rotenboden where we pick up the trail to the Gornergletscher (Gorner Glacier) viewpoint.
+Take the trail branching right (southwest) in the direction of Gagenhaupt (20-min), Riffelsee (1-hr 10-min) and Rotenboden (1-hr 20-min).
 While this route is 0.8 miles longer, in my opinion it is more scenic.
-The trail to the left (south) heads over the plateau to Rotenboden (45m) and Gornergrat (1h 40min).
+The trail to the left (south), heads over the plateau to Rotenboden (45-min) and Gornergrat (1-hr 40-min).

-The trail continues southwest, ascending the undulating plateau on moderate grades.
+After passing a pretty little stone chapel with a slate roof at 0.3 miles, the trail continues southwest, ascending the undulating plateau on moderate grades.
 Ahead the tops of the Klein Matterhorn and Breithorn appear above the plateau.
-At 0.8 miles the trail curves to the south as it drops into a shallow valley formed by the Riffelhorn’s eastern ridge and the Riffelberg plateau (to the north).
-The Riffelhorn, a small, triangular-shaped peak (9,603-ft/2,927-meters) rising to the south of the Riffelberg plateau, is a favorite place for climbers to train before tackling the big peaks.
+At 0.8 miles the trail curves to the south/southeast as it drops into a shallow valley formed by the Riffelhorn’s eastern ridge and the Riffelberg plateau (to the north).
+The Riffelhorn (9,603-ft.), a small, triangular-shaped peak rising to the south of the Riffelberg plateau, is a favorite place for climbers to train before tackling the big peaks.

-Arrive at Gagenhaupt (8,412-ft./2,564-meters) at 1.0 mile where our path joins a trail coming up from Riffelalp.
-Continue straight ahead, climbing up the valley on moderate to moderately-steep grades toward the Riffelsee, Rottenboden and Gornergrat.
-As you ascend, turn around for nice views of the Matterhorn, Dent Blanche, the Ober Gabelhorn massif and the Wellenkuppe.
+Arrive at Gagenhaupt (8,412-ft.) at 1.0 mile where our path joins a trail coming up from Riffelalp.
+Continue straight ahead, climbing up the valley on moderate to moderately-steep grades toward the Riffelsee, Rotenboden and Gornergrat.
+Turn around occasionally for nice views of the Matterhorn, Dent Blanche, the Ober Gabelhorn massif and the Wellenkuppe.

-Pass trail signs at 1.3 and 1.5 miles, ignoring the trails to the left leading back toward Riffelberg.
-Our route is straight ahead toward the Riffelsee and Rottenboden.
-After the second signpost the grade abates as the trail approaches a small tarn and then reaches the Riffelsee, a small alpine lake cradled beneath the Riffelhorn, at 1.8 miles.
+Pass trail junctions at 1.3 and 1.5 miles, ignoring the paths branching left toward Riffelberg.
+Our route is straight ahead toward the Riffelsee and Rotenboden.
+After the second signpost the grade abates as the trail travels by a small tarn and then reaches the popular Riffelsee, a small alpine lake cradled beneath the Riffelhorn, at 1.8 miles.
 On calm mornings the tarn and the lake are a photographer’s delight, with the Matterhorn perfectly reflected in the still waters.

-At 2.3 miles the trail reaches the edge of the plateau and turns left (east).
-Follow the trail as it traverses along the south face of the Gornergrat ridge and then the Gorner glacier’s lateral moraine, along the way enjoying marvelous panoramic views.
-Monte Rosa, Lyskamm, Castor, Pollus and the Breithorn, covered in snow and ice, dominate the view across the valley.
-Glaciers, including the Monte Rosa, Grenz, Zwillings and Schwarze glaciers, pour off the flanks of the peaks combine with the Gorner Glacier, flowing down the west side of Monte Rosa, in the valley below.
+At 2.3 miles the trail reaches the edge of the plateau and curves left (east).
+Here we enjoy marvelous panoramic views.
+Monte Rosa, Liskamm, Castor, Pollux and the Breithorn, covered in snow and ice, dominate the view across the valley.
+Glaciers, including the Monte Rosa, Grenz, Zwillings and Schwarze, pour off the flanks of the peaks and combine with the Gorner Glacier, flowing down the west side of Monte Rosa, in the Gorner Valley.

-The Monte Rosa, Lyskamm and Breithorn massifs, along with Castor, Pollux, the Klein Matterhorn tower above the sea of ice.
-Across the valley, on the ridge extending northwest from the Monte Rosa massif, is the new hi-tech glass and aluminum clad Monte Rosa Hut.
+The Monte Rosa, Liskamm and Breithorn massifs, along with Castor, Pollux, the Klein Matterhorn tower above the sea of ice.
+Across the valley on a low ridge to the west of the Grenz Glacier is the new hi-tech glass and aluminum clad Monte Rosa Hut.
 A pair of binoculars will help you to spot the hut perched atop the bare rock on the rugged ridge.

 From the Viewpoint to Riffelalp